 The Board of Directors is comprised of active leaders in their respective communities who provide great insight, direction, and leadership for our organization.

-Ken has 20 years of experience working with people with intellectual and developmental disabilities as an advocate for adults and as an advisor for a statewide self-advocacy group.
+Ken has over 25 years of experience working with people with intellectual and developmental disabilities as an advocate for adults and as an advisor for a statewide self-advocacy group.

 Ken served in the United States Army for two years as a Medical Corpsman/Technician and Operations/Protocol NCO.
 He received his B.S. in Computer Technology from Purdue University.
 For 25 years, Ken worked in the telecommunications industry for very notable corporations.
 During that time, he was transferred to Colorado where he eventually retired after 25 years of service in the industry.